Crypto-Arsenal/public-docs/WritingPyStrategy_en.md

 Make sure using python3.6 to compile
 1. Compile your source codes with ```python3 -m py_compile strategy.py```.
 2. Find ```strategy.cpython-36.pyc``` in ```./__pycache__```
-3. Go to My Strategy, under `Edit Strategy` tag, check `Use Binary Code` to upload your binary codes (.pyc).
+3. Go to My Strategy, under `Edit Strategy` tab, check `Use Binary Code` to upload your binary codes (.pyc).